Limitations on device independent key secure against non signaling adversary via the squashed non-locality: Numerical upper bounds on squashed nonlocality

-The core strategy is based on the observation that the definition of non-signaling squashed non-locality involves two minimizations: one in the measurement process and another one in applying suitable post-processing channel, in part of the eavesdropper.
+The core strategy is based on the observation that the definition of non-signaling squashed nonlocality involves two minimizations: one in the measurement process and another one in applying suitable post-processing channel, in part of the eavesdropper.
 We notice that one can obtain upper bounds also in the case in which used measurement and channels are not optimal, which follows from the property of infimum.
-Knowing this, we can run a three-step strategy to obtain an upper bound on $K_{DI}^{(iid)}$ for the desired set of devices. \begin{enumerate} \item Choose an (arbitrary, possibly continuous) set of devices, for which an upper bound is to be calculated. \item Calculate the values of upper bounds on non-signaling squashed non-locality employing different devices, different measurement choices, and different post-processing channels.
-These can be obtained either via educated guess, some heuristic method or with computer aid, including a random search over the space. \item Construct lower convex hull of all previously generated plots, and the result is the convex hull of the chosen set of points. \end{enumerate} We will now employ the above technique to bound the $K_{DI}^{(iid)}$.
-As we have argued, the notion of security employed by us is equivalent to that used by H{\"a}nggi, Renner and Wolf \cite{hanggi-2009}.
-The protocol proposed by them yields a positive key rate for devices exhibiting quantum correlations, we compare our upper bounds with the lower bound presented by them \cite{hanggi-2009,Hanggi-phd}, in Fig. \ref{fig:numerical-ub-all}.
-The non-signaling device we consider, as in Ref. \cite{hanggi-2009}, is given by \ben \mathrm{P}_\mathrm{HRW}\left(ab|xy\right)= . ~~~~~~ \een
+Knowing this, we can run a three-step strategy to obtain an upper bound on $K_{DI}^{(iid)}$ for the desired set of devices. \begin{enumerate} \item Choose an (arbitrary, possibly continuous) set of devices, for which an upper bound is to be calculated. \item Calculate the values of upper bounds on non-signaling squashed nonlocality employing different devices, different measurement choices, and different post-processing channels.
+These can be obtained either via educated guess, some heuristic method or with computer aid, including a random search over the space. \item Construct lower convex hull of all previously generated plots, and the result is the convex hull of the chosen set of points. \end{enumerate}